 Add the fact that Paul’s pleading for reconciliation includes the mention that “He made Him who knew no sin to be sin on our behalf,” speaks very powerfully for an Unlimited Atonement, rather than an Limited Atonement, when you consider whose behalf the atonement was made for.
 It does appear that the context is speaking of “the world,” and unless Calvinists wish to object to the meaning of the world here, we do seem to have a powerful argument for an atonement that is universal in scope, though only effective for eternal life, when we believe in Christ, as per John 3:16.

-John Calvin writes: “Hence, we conclude that, though reconciliation is offered to all through Him, yet the benefit is peculiar to the elect, that they may be gathered into the society of life.
+John Calvin: “Hence, we conclude that, though reconciliation is offered to all through Him, yet the benefit is peculiar to the elect, that they may be gathered into the society of life.
 However, while I say it is offered to all, I do not mean that this embassy, by which on Paul’s testimony (II Cor 5:18) God reconciles the world to Himself, reaches to all, but that it is not sealed indiscriminately on the hearts of all to whom it comes so as to be effectual.”
 (Concerning the Eternal Predestination of God, p.149, emphasis mine)

 That sounds like the 4-Point Calvinist view.
 While I agree with John Calvin that the atonement is unlimited in scope, I disagree that the benefits are for a predetermined, secretly elect group.
 Instead, I contend that the benefit is peculiar to believers (though, if you define the New Testament elect as exclusively believers, then I would agree that the benefit of the atonement is peculiar to the elect).